vliz-be-opsci/rocrate-preview-widget/README.md

 [more info on repo relase tags here](https://github.com/marketplace/actions/github-tag-bump)

 When using the #major appendix in the commit header, the repo will push out a release.
+To disable this behaviour, put [norelease] in the header of the commit

 ## Steps
 This action is to be used on git projects that include rocrate files that comply to the [rocrate standard](https://www.researchobject.org/ro-crate/1.0/):